Volunteer Management: The Complete Guide for Nonprofits (2026)

 - Incorporating team-building activities.
 Make your volunteers feel like part of the community as early as possible by incorporating social events and team-building activities into your training strategy.

-Leveraging Volunteer Management to Engage and Retain Volunteers
+Using Volunteer Management to Engage and Retain Volunteers

 Once your volunteers have been trained and are ready to get to work, your volunteer management activities will focus on engaging, retaining, and recognizing volunteers.
-Managing volunteers at these stages reduces turnover and improves program outcomes—ultimately leading volunteers to become major advocates for your organization.
+Managing volunteers at these stages reduces turnover and improves program outcomes, ultimately leading volunteers to become major advocates for your organization.

 Day-to-day volunteer management activities can help ensure your volunteers have a positive experience: